-Notes to Table 1: Columns 1 and 2 regress each municipality's early enrollment status (binary) on observable municipal characteristics at baseline (2006) using a linear probability model.
-Columns 3 and 4 regress the amount of months each municipality was enrolled in the program by the time all municipalities had enrolled.
+Columns 1 and 2 regress each municipality's early enrollment status (binary) on observable municipal characteristics at baseline (2006) using a linear probability model.
+Columns 3 and 4 regress the number of months each municipality was enrolled in the program by the time all municipalities had enrolled.
 Each independent variable is measured as the proportion of respondents in the municipality meeting the indicated condition, a binary variable for the mayor's party, or millions of Chilean pesos when referring to transfers of educational resources from the central government.
-Columns 2 and 4 additionally control for region fixed effects (for the 15 regions in the country) capturing general geographic dispersion.
+Columns 2 and 4 additionally control for region fixed effects (for the 15 regions in the country).
 Municipal-level characteristics are drawn from electoral records, the National Service of Municipal Information (SINIM) and birth records from 2006.
-Heteroscedasticity-robust standard errors are displayed in parentheses. p<0.10; p<0.05; p<0.01. $\frac{8}{8}$ begins at the first pre-natal medical check-up, with the main goal of supporting fetal and child development by providing information and ongoing support in periodic check-ups, and in certain circumstances, home visits.
+Heteroscedasticity-robust standard errors are displayed in parentheses. p < 0.10; p < 0.05; p < 0.01 information and ongoing support in periodic check-ups, and in certain circumstances, home visits.
 The second program arm, the PARN, begins at the birth of the child.
 Among other things, this pillar provides a comprehensive kit of materials to all newborns born in the public health system including a crib, blankets, baby carrier, toys and didactic materials, clothing and sanitary products.
-In what remains of this section we provide a description of the components of the PADBP program, focusing only on the pre-natal components.
+In what remains of this section we provide a description of the components of the PADBP program, focusing only on the prenatal components.
 We focus on this program arm in more depth given that we examine ChCC's impact on health at birth, which can only respond to prenatal investments, rather than health after birth.
-We provide a more comprehensive discussion of the program, including both pre- and post-natal components, in Appendix C of this paper.
+We provide a more comprehensive discussion of the program, including both pre- and post-natal components, in Appendix 3 of this paper.

-Pre-Natal Components of ChCC The design of ChCC called for an increase in the amount of time spent on pre-natal check-ups (with midwives in public health clinics) from 20 minutes per appointment to 40 minutes per appointment.
+Prenatal components of ChCC The design of ChCC called for an increase in the amount of time spent on prenatal check-ups (with midwives in public health clinics) from 20 min per appointment to 40 min per appointment.
 The increased time was used on newly incorporated components, such as the application of standardised tests for pre-partum depression, social support programs, and information to encourage the participation of fathers or partners in preparations for having a child.
-ChCC targets 7 pre-natal check-ups in public health centres.
-At the date of the first pre-natal check-up, families are supplied with an information kit (in Spanish or one of five indigenous languages or regional dialects), as well as a (music) CD for pre-natal stimulation.
+ChCC targets 7 prenatal check-ups in public health centres.
+At the date of the first prenatal check-up, families are supplied with an information kit (in Spanish or one of five indigenous languages or regional dialects), as well as a (music) CD for prenatal stimulation.
 Any person meeting a set of pre-defined risk factors8 receives an additional psycho-social evaluation to determine whether they are referred for immediate additional support.
 The ChCC program also delivers nutritional components to expectant mothers.
 This principally consists of a fortified powdered milk disbursed by the kilogram at local health centres.
 The formula of this product was changed during the ChCC program to more accurately meet the nutritional needs of pregnant women.
 We return to discuss mechanisms of the program's action in more depth later in the paper.